Last updated on 16/05/24

 A few months ago, I was catching up with a friend and her boyfriend over dinner in central London.
 During our conversation, he shared a recent story which illustrates the consequences of using an automatic translator for important documents.

-J works for a medium-size IT company based in London.
+Boyfriend works for a medium-size IT company based in London.
 The company had been in talks with a prospective client from Russia about a promising project.
-When the time of confirming the project arrived, Mr Boss asked J to send the contract to the client for him to sign.
+When the time of confirming the project arrived, Mr Boss asked Boyfriend to send the contract to the client for him to sign.

 ‘I sent the contract and the Russians were like “WTF.
 This doesn’t make any sense.
 We’re not signing this”.
 I told Mr Boss, but he seemed to have already given up on the client, event after all the hard work negotiating with them!’